-What makes a tangible marketing campaign work?
-At its core, tangible marketing needs the same considerations as any other marketing campaign: it must build a human connection, it has to be memorable and it has to net a great return on investment.
-Beyond the basics, tangible marketing has to work in three dimensions, it has to engage as many of the senses as possible, it has to survive the horrors of being shipped across the country and it has to be perfectly orchestrated with digital channels.
+What makes a tactile marketing campaign work?
+At its core, tactile marketing needs the same considerations as any other marketing campaign: it must build a human connection, it has to be memorable and it has to net a great return on investment.
+Beyond the basics, tactile marketing has to work in three dimensions, it has to engage as many of the senses as possible, it has to survive the horrors of being shipped across the country and it has to be perfectly orchestrated with digital channels.

-Here are some of our favorite tangible marketing campaigns.
+Here are some of our favorite tactile marketing campaigns.

 Jellyvision Targets at the Right Time